 Skills matter, when a project fits our skills, we can deliver awesome code on-time and on-budget, and that’s what we usually do.

 There is always more to achieve.
-You can learn from mistakes and successes, grow and deliver better experiences.
+You can learn from mistakes and achievements, grow as a professional, and deliver better experiences.

 I am looking forward to telling you more stories about this beautiful experience!